 Who does Christmas spirit better than New York?
 The famous poem 'Twas the Night Before Christmas' was supposedly inspired by the festive atmosphere in one of the city’s downtown markets in 1822, and, according to Miracle on 34th Street, yes, there is a Santa Claus, and he presides at Macy’s.
 Unsurprisingly, some of New York's Christmas landmarks have turned into well-worn touristy ruts, and worth every second, but there are a few things you simply should not do.

-DO go to Rockefeller Center Plaza (aka the Capital of NYC Christmas), and see the big tree (here since 1931, now boasting 30,000 lights), and snap a photo or two.
+DO go to Rockefeller Center Plaza (aka the Capital of NYC Christmas), and see the big tree (here since 1931, now boasting 45,000 LED lights), and snap a photo or two.
 It's worth fighting the crowds, particularly after dark when the lights bounce off the bare shoulders of the golden Prometheus statue.
 Lights click off at 11:30pm through Christmas, then at 9pm through New Year's Eve.

 DON'T forget the other boroughs.
-Brooklyn's BAM is going irreverant on the 'Nutcracker' this year (Dec 14-31), while the New York Botanical Garden in the Bronx has one of the city's great Christmas traditions, the Holiday Train Show, with a quarter-mile toy train track passing NY icons like the Brooklyn Bridge, the Yankee Stadium and St Patrick's Cathedral, built with leaves and other natural materials.
+Brooklyn's BAM hosts the American Ballet Theatre’s version of 'The Nutcracker' (Dec 12–21), while the New York Botanical Garden in the Bronx has one of the city's great Christmas traditions, the Holiday Train Show, with a quarter-mile toy train track passing NY icons like the Brooklyn Bridge, the Statue of Liberty and St Patrick's Cathedral, built with leaves and other natural materials.

 DO window-shop.
 Boutiques and department stores across the city dress up for the season.